Fact sheet: Capping—sediments

 Performance

-The performance of in situ capping varies depending on its design, sediment consolidation, advection, the additives used, the specific characteristics of the target site, and the type of contaminants present.
+The performance of capping varies depending on its design, sediment consolidation, advection, the additives used (if any), the specific characteristics of the site, and the type of contaminants present.
 Because of this, cap effectiveness relies on the suitability of the design and quality of the installation.
-Life spans for capping projects are dependent on the type and quantity of contamination as well as contaminant fate and transport mechanisms operating within the cap.
-Past experience has demonstrated the predicted life span to be in the order of decades (Palermo et al., 1998).
-Models designed to assess long-term cap performance for the purposes of design or performance monitoring have also improved.
-Lampert et al. (2013) were able to demonstrate accurate long-term contaminant concentration levels in capped sites contaminated with PAHs, using a polydimethylsiloxane (PDMS)-based passive sampling device and comparing the results to measured pore-water concentrations.
+Lifespans for capping projects are dependent on the type and quantity of contamination as well as contaminant fate and transport mechanisms operating within the cap.
+Experience has demonstrated that the predicted lifespan is in the order of decades.

 Measures to improve sustainability or promote ecological remediation